Deals of the Week All of Europe's finest Up to 50% OFF

 • Visit Nusfjord, an authentic fishing village nestled along a secluded bit of coastline on the southern shores of Flakstadøya island.

 • Enter the Lofotr Viking Museum.
 Based on the largest Viking longhouse ever excavated, this exhibition houses unique archaeological finds and demonstrates Viking life as it was in the sixth century.
-Join a guide on a tour of the museum, learning about the area’s history.
+Enjoy a tour of the museum, learning about the area’s history.
 Step inside the Chieftain’s House—a full-scale reconstruction of the building originally discovered by archaeologists—then enjoy free time on the premises.
-Finally, sit down to a hearty feast during an included lunch.
+Finally, sit down to an included lunch.

 Continue on to your hotel on the Lofoten Islands and get settled in for the evening.